Fluorescent Display Digital Clock – Built 1973

 The cabinet was once a 4-track tape player.
 These predated the 8-tracks that some people may remember from the 1970's.

 I think the only parts I really bought were the display tubes, their sockets and the 24-volt transformer (used for the display).
-The rest of the stuff I found in the myriad of part drawers in our basement.
-Left over stuff deposited there from my dad and big brother's jobs.
+The rest of the stuff I found in the myriad of part drawers in our basement, left over from my dad and big brother's jobs.

 I don't remember how much time I put into building the thing.
 It was a project for when I didn't have anything else to do.
 I know it was a few months from start to finish.